-It is vital that companies develop innovative product development skills.
-This is also concluded in the study of future challenges and trends within the manufacturing industry "Visionary Manufacturing Challenges for 2020" established by the National Research Council's Board on Manufacturing and Engineering Design, USA (National Research Council, 1998).
-It is concluded that the competitive climate, enhanced by communication and knowledge sharing, will require rapid responses to market forces.
+3. THE NEED FOR INNOVATIVE PRODUCT DEVELOPMENT SKILLS WITH A MULTI-SCIENTIFIC APPROACH competitive climate. enhanced the hv communication and knowledge sharing, will require rapid responses to market forces.
 Sophisticated customers, many in newly developed countries, will demand products customized to meet their needs.
 Thus, the basis of competition will be creativity and innovation in all aspects of the manufacturing enterprise and the development of innovative process technologies will change both the scope and scale of manufacturing.
 The global distribution of highly competitive production resources, including skilled workforces, will be a critical factor in the organization of manufacturing enterprise.